maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 {{< /highlight >}}

 Here, `partition` is the template of $\pi$.
 The big idea is that during a traversal, we can observe a change in the value of `*::partition(current)`, where `current` is the current state in the traversal.
 This way, we can build a graph of the outputs of this function based on their adjacency in the subproblem graph.
-Finally, we analyze the resulting graph to find sets of states that can be traversed simultaneusly.
+Finally, we analyze the resulting graph to find sets of states that can be traversed simultaneously.

 {{% hint title="Example" %}}